nikkhil160/nikhil/cla422m6m000m08mf8xmu6nvz.md

 However, there is a risk that predictive policing could lead to discrimination, as it is more likely to target marginalized communities that have been disproportionately affected by crime.

 In conclusion, AI is a powerful technology that can be used for good or bad.
 It is up to us to ensure that it is used for good.
+IEDF also covered [ChatGPT: A Step Up From Playground in AI Development](https://iedf.in/artificial-intelligence/chatgpt-a-step-up-from-playground-in-ai-development/)